-If you’re not interested in having surgery as your first option to resolve these troublesome adhesions, a non-invasive treatment like self-massage can provide good results.
-If done properly, self-massage can help you avoid future pain associated with your adhesions.
+If you’re not interested in having surgery as your first option to resolve adhesions, a non-invasive treatment like abdominal massage can provide good results.
+If done properly, abdominal massage and appropriate movement can help you avoid future pain associated with your adhesions.

 - You’ll minimize trauma that requires healing

 Perhaps the biggest benefit of self-massage as a treatment for abdominal adhesions is that you’re not treating the issue by inflicting surgical trauma.
-When done correctly, this type of treatment helps your body to heal – it doesn’t create a new problem that your body must heal.
+When done correctly, this type of treatment helps your body to heal – it doesn’t create a new problem that your body must heal again later.

 - Massage helps to improve blood flow and range of motion